lessfun/lessfun.github.io/source/_posts/2014-12-10-marktext-a-markdown-text-editor-for-ios.markdown

 ### Html preview

-Same as syntax highlighting, you can preview the HTML with a style sheet.
+You can preview the HTML with a style sheet.
 It supports regular Markdown, MultiMarkdown, and HTML code.
 It renders footnotes, images, tables and code blocks.

+## Version 1.0.1 Features

++ Show word count;
++ Full text search;
++ Search and replace using regex.

 ## Version 1.0.0 Features